Case Interview Math: The Complete Guide (2026)

 Every math question in a case interview falls into one of five categories.
 Recognizing which type you are facing helps you pick the right formula and approach instantly.

-Profit and Breakeven Questions
+Profit and breakeven questions

-To solve a breakeven, set profit equal to zero and solve for the unknown.
-Using our pizza example: $0 = ($10 – $4) * Q – $300K.
-Solving gives Q = 50,000 pizzas.
-This means the store must sell 50,000 pizzas before it starts making money.
+To solve a breakeven analysis, set profit to zero and solve for the unknown.
+Using our pizza example: $0 = ($10 - $4) x Q - $300K, so Q = 50,000 pizzas.
+The store must sell 50,000 pizzas before it makes money.

-Investment Questions
+Investment questions

-A common trap is forgetting to subtract ongoing annual costs from the incremental revenue.
+A common trap is forgetting to subtract ongoing annual costs from incremental revenue.
 If an investment generates $10M in new revenue but costs $4M annually to maintain, the annual profit is $6M, not $10M.

-Operations Questions
+Operations questions

-Charts and Graphs Questions
+Charts and graphs questions

-Example: To size the U.S. tire market, start with 320M people, divide by 2.5 per household to get 128M households, assume 75% own cars (96M), multiply by 1.5 cars per household (144M cars), multiply by 4 tires (576M), divide by a 6-year replacement cycle (96M tires per year), and multiply by $100 per tire.
-Result: roughly $9.6B.
+Example: to size the US tire market, start with 340M people, divide by 2.5 per household to get roughly 136M households, assume 75% own cars and 1.5 cars per car-owning household for about 153M cars, multiply by 4 tires, divide by a 6-year replacement cycle for roughly 100M tires per year, and multiply by $100 per tire.
+Result: about $10B.

 What Mental Math Shortcuts Should You Use?